arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>

-If your measure of model fit on the test data is substantially higher than your measure of model fit on the training data, you know you've overfit the model.
+If your measure of model fit on the test data is substantially worse than your measure of model fit on the training data, you know you've overfit the model.

 </div>